Above: golden leaves carpet a Montmartre square

 Yesterday was the day when the

 French region of Beaujolais released its young Gamay wines, traditionally drunk almost immediately after the harvest.
-But with confinement restrictions still in place, instead of revelers spilling outside wine bars and cafés, small at-home toastings and tastings were held to ring in this year's Beaujolais Nouveau. - BPJ
+But with confinement restrictions still in place, instead of revelers spilling outside wine bars and cafés, more at-home toastings and tastings than usual were held to ring in this year's Beaujolais Nouveau. - BPJ

 In the haunted house of life, art is the only stair that doesn't creak. - Tom Robbins